Vehicle Ride Height

 Automotive springs variable vs linear.

-Variable-rate springs provide a soft ride when traveling with light loads and a firmer ride when traveling with heavier loads by using springs of different thickness and spacing between coils.
-A linear spring is squarer and has equal spacing and thickness throughout.
+Variable-rate springs provide a soft ride when traveling with light loads and a firmer ride with heavier loads.
+They have springs of different thicknesses and spacing between coils.
+A linear spring is square and has equal spacing and thickness throughout.